reinierdevalk/abtab/README.md

 Note that you may need to run this command after each `git pull` or `git clone` if the execute permissions are not preserved.

 ## Adding an installation path to the system `PATH`
-To ensure that a software application is available in the CLI, its installation path must be on the system `PATH`.
+To ensure that a software application is available system-wide in the CLI, you can add its installation path to the system `PATH`.
 To check whether an installation path is on the system `PATH`, run

     $ echo $PATH